The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Examples

-For high values of $\tau$, but not high enough to hit the aforementioned cancellation issues, the parity projected wave-functions are stable with $\tau$.
-The negative parity projections around an axis, $P^-_{\vec{p}_k}$, of different separated states are compatible (they actually come from the same $2p$ state).
-Additionally, there are 2 positive parity projections, $P^+$.
-The $1s$ ground state and the $2s$ excited state.
-This can be seen in Fig.~\ref{fig_fig_KIN3_2}.
+For high values of $\tau$, but not high enough to hit the aforementioned cancellation issues, the parity projected wave-functions are stable as a function of $\tau$.
+The negative parity projections around an axis, $P^-_{\vec{p}_k}$, of different separated states are compatible (they actually come from the lowest $P^-_{\vec{p}_k}$ odd state).
+Additionally, there are 2 positive parity projections, $P^+$, the ground state and the first excited state in the $s$-wave.
+This can be seen in Fig.~\ref{fig:wf_KIN3} where we plot the parity projected wave-functions for three different snapshot time steps.

-In the captions of Figs.~\ref{fig_fig_KIN3_1} and~\ref{fig_fig_KIN3_2} we also list the average radii~in the box normalization, $\langle r \rangle^{\Box}$, for each of the plotted wave-functions, computed after normalizing the wave functions in the effective lattice volume.
+We add an additional row corresponding to 10000 steps, i.e., $\tau \sim 123$~GeV$^{-1}$.
+The wave-functions do not change by eye which is also supported by the values of the average radii at that later time step.
 Their values lie well within the considered lattice volume such that we do not expect considerable finite volume effects.
-Note also that, for $\tau > 100$~GeV$^{-1}$ (compare $\tau=104.72$ and $123.3$~GeV$^{-1}$ on Fig.~\ref{fig_fig_KIN3_2}), these average radii become stable with $\tau$~(see the table associated with Fig.~\ref{fig_fig_KIN3_2}).
+Note also that, for $\tau > 100$~GeV$^{-1}$, these average radii become stable as a function of $\tau$~(see the table in the caption of Fig.~\ref{fig:wf_KIN3}).
 The average radii of the parity projections, $P^{+}\Psi_1$ and $P^{+}\Psi_2$, are compatible.
 Similarly for the parity projections, $P^{-}_{\vec{p}_k}\Psi_1$ and $P^{-}_{\vec{p}_k}\Psi_2$.
-That is, the overlapping procedure of section~\ref{subsec_iter} can separate the first excited states of each parity, but cannot identify the higher states.
+That is, the overlapping procedure of subsection~\ref{subsec:iterative_procedure} can separate the first excited states of each parity, but cannot identify the higher states.

-Note that the typical radii in the box normalization are substantially smaller for the relativistic kinetic term than for the non-relativistic kinetic term (see subsection~\ref{subsec_ex_nonrelativ}).
-This is somewhat counter-intuitive given that the more compact wave-function with the Cornell potential is known to exhibit a slower decay for the relativistic kinetic term compared to the non-relativistic kinetic term (see section~\ref{intro}).